Kimmel Enjoys 'Emotional Weekend' After Likely Death Of Obamacare Repeal Bill

-Jimmy Kimmel took great delight Monday in celebrating the almost certain death of a Senate bill which was meant to repeal the Affordable Care Act.
+Jimmy Kimmel took great delight Monday in celebrating the almost certain death of a Senate bill meant to repeal the Affordable Care Act.

 The late-night talk show host said “common sense and decency” had prevailed on Friday when Sen. John McCain (R-Ariz.) “rode in and pulled a Red Wedding” on the legislation co-sponsored by Sens.
 Bill Cassidy (R-La.) and Lindsay Graham (R-S.C.).

-Millions of people would have been left without insurance coverage had the measure, which would force states to cut programs, been passed, per the Congressional Budget Office.
+Millions of people would be left without insurance coverage if the measure, which would force states to cut programs, passes, per the Congressional Budget Office.

 And for Kimmel, whose baby son’s congenital heart defects inspired him to launch a personal crusade against the bill, it was “amazing news.”

 “I had an emotional weekend, for sure” said the comedian, who last week dedicated large chunks of his shows to rallying against the measure.
-Around 200 strangers in three cities he’d visited told him how Obamacare had “saved or drastically improved” their lives or that of family members, he claimed.
+Around 200 strangers in three cities he’d visited told him how Obamacare had “saved or drastically improved” the lives of them or family members, he said.

 Kimmel also thanked Sen. Susan Collins (R-Maine), who announced Monday that she would also vote against the bill.
 And he had this message for people who’d claimed he was just being a “mouthpiece” for the Democrats: